larsenwork/sketch-easing-gradient/README.md

 ## Next level

 - `Download Demo File` from the plugin menu to get inspired.
-- I'd love to see what you've created so please tweet easing gradient "on/off" pictures where you @larsenwork so I can build an example gallery.
+- I'd love to see what you've created so please tweet easing gradient "on/off" pictures where you mention @larsenwork so I get notified and can build an example gallery.

 ## Learn more